Important SaaS Metrics You Should Track

 Your company cannot attract and retain subscribers without providing outstanding customer support.
 Hence, you have to spend a part of the revenue to deploy dedicated customer support executives.
 This metric helps you assess the performance of the customer support team based on the number of subscribers needing assistance and raising support tickets.

 You can measure the metric accurately using real-time customer support data.
-A higher number of support tickets raised by subscribers make it essential for your company to improve the SaaS solution’s usability and user experience.
-But a lower number of support tickets does not indicate that your SaaS product is easy to use.
+A higher number of support tickets raised by subscribers makes it essential for your company to improve the SaaS solution’s usability and user experience.
+However, a lower number of support tickets does not indicate that your SaaS product is easy to use.

 16. Conversion Rate